-- A. The standing committees of the board of trustees are:
+- A. The standing committees of the Board of Trustees are:

 - 1. Police, Public Safety and Ordinances

-- 2. Lakes, Parks, Recreation and Education
+- 2. Parks Planning and Development

-- 3. Economic Development
+- 3. Business and Economic Development

 - 4. Building and Zoning

 - 5. Public Works

 - 6. Finance and Administration

-- B. The standing committees have the following responsibilities:
+- B. The Standing Committees have the following responsibilities relevant to their assigned committee:

-- 1. Overall supervision and review of Village policies and procedures.
+- 1. Review and recommend updates to Village policies and procedures

-- 2. Liaison with other governmental agencies.

-- 3. Long-range planning.
+- 2. Long-range planning

-- 4. Budget and fiscal responsibility.
+- 3. Department budget development and monitoring

-- 5. Origination of ordinances and resolutions.
+- 4. Recommendation of ordinances and resolutions

-- 6. Coordination of Village staff.

-- C. The responsibilities of each committee shall be to investigate and gather information on matters pending before the Village board, to initiate legislation and recommend to
+- C. The areas of responsibility and oversight of each Committee shall include but not be limited to the following: